 1. Make a record of the garden you're leaving.

-Take notes about the garden you’re leaving, including details about what you've planted: how it succeeded, or didn't, which plants or combinations you loved best, hardscape materials and designs.
+Take notes about the garden, including details about what you've planted: how it succeeded, or didn't, which plants or combinations you loved best, hardscape materials and designs.
 Gather seed packages, plant catalogs, plant labels, seed stakes, and garden journals.

 Capture plant combinations that worked particularly well in video and photos.
 You'll want to remember how plants looked at different times in their lives and different times of the year.

 Make notes of the things you like, including design elements and hardscape.
 Did a patio come out especially well?
 Did you build raised garden beds you really loved?
 Take photos and make notes of particularly successful, or unsuccessful, design elements.
 Also, document all gardening projects in process.

 Which plants attracted the most butterflies?
 What was the late-blooming flower that made migrating hummingbirds return to sip its nectar?
 What about the bulbs that were always full of tiny native bees in early spring?
 Which plants did the cottontails munch to the ground?

 5. Research your new planting zone and garden site.

 Get an idea of how different your new location will be from your current one.
 Is it in the same USDA plant hardiness zone?
 To find your ecoregion on the EPA's general map of the U.S, click on the region that includes the state of California, and then find your ecoregion from the detailed map.

 6. Identify favorite plants in your existing garden.

 Once you have an idea of the conditions for your new garden, decide which plants in your current garden will thrive in your new place.
 Then do some research.
 Familiarize yourself with any restrictions on transporting plants from one region to another.
 The National Plant Board is a place to start.